Skip to content

 8. User Surveys

-Understanding the expectations and problems of users is the key to improving the UX.
-The “WP-Polls” plugin allows you to create polls that will help you get direct information from your users.
+Understanding user expectations and pain points is key to improving UX.
+The WP-Polls plugin lets you create polls that help you get direct feedback from your users.

 Remember that a UX audit is a continuous process.
 Your website should be regularly analyzed and improved to meet the growing expectations of users.
 Each audit is a step forward in creating a better experience for your users.